Congressional Hearings

 About Congressional Hearings

-Once introduced and given a number, bills are immediately assigned to the Congressional committee charged with responsibility for that policy area.
-Much of the work involved in moving a bill through the legislative process is done in Senate Committees and House Committees.
-These committees may hold hearings, revise draft bills, and recommended passage.
+Once introduced and given a number, bills are immediately assigned to the Congressional committee responsible for that policy area.
+The Senate and House Committees do much of the work moving a bill through the legislative process.
+These committees may hold hearings, revise draft bills, and recommend passage.
 Congressional Hearings offer important primary resource information on many research topics.
 As noted by the U.S. Government Publishing Office (GPO),

 A hearing is a meeting or session of a Senate, House, joint, or special committee of Congress, usually open to the public, to obtain information and opinions on proposed legislation, conduct an investigation, or evaluate/oversee the activities of a government department or the implementation of a Federal Law.
 In addition, hearings may be purely exploratory in nature, providing testimony and data about topics of current interest.
 Most congressional hearings are published two months to two years after they are held.